nmalex/cmdex.dlx/README.md

-# remote-maxscript.gup
+# cmdex.dlx
-3ds max MAXScript plugin that allows to execute maxscript commands remotely
+3ds max MAXScript plugin that allows to run command line and redirect stdout to listener